hmcts/prl-ccd-definitions/README.md

 ### Error: Cannot find modules

-When trying to create a XLS file ends with error message mentioning a module cannot be foundd
+When trying to create a XLS file ends with error message mentioning a module cannot be found

 <details>
   <summary>Example error output</summary>